This guide is for educational, research, and harm reduction purposes only.

 For many, the safest way to access psilocybin is through a clinical trial.
 You can search through this list of trials.
 Most of these studies have overwhelming interest from potential participants and/or stringent selection criteria so there is no guarantee you will be able to join.
 Even if you are admitted into a study, you may receive a placebo instead of psilocybin.

-Here are good places to start your research:
+Here are a few sites to start your research:

 Networking and asking around are the most traditional ways of finding medicine.
 As psychedelics gain more mainstream acceptance, you may find that some people are open to discussing the topic.